 Environmental Research Laboratory (ERL)

-Recent Project have taken faculty to field stations and study sites in the Great Lakes, Indiana, Michigan, Pennsylvania, West Virginia, Virginia, New York, New Mexico, Wyoming, Puerto Rico, Dominica, South Africa, and New Zealand.
+Recent projects have taken faculty to field stations and study sites in the Great Lakes, Indiana, Michigan, Pennsylvania, West Virginia, Virginia, New York, New Mexico, Wyoming, Puerto Rico, Dominica, South Africa, and New Zealand.

 Penn State Altoona Natural Study Sites